Sex brings two people together in the deepest, most profound intimacy possible.

 Priming the pump

-In a number of subtle and not-so-subtle ways, our culture tries to persuade us that sex is most potent when most isolated from the rest of our day-to-day experience.
-The most exciting encounters, we are led to believe, are those that take place outside the circle of the familiar and the mundane.
+In some subtle and not-so-subtle ways, our culture tries to persuade us that sex is most potent when most isolated from the rest of our day-to-day experience.
+We are led to believe that the most exciting encounters are those that take place outside the circle of the familiar and the mundane.
 Intimacy with your “old lady” or “old man” is assumed to be about as thrilling as a bowl of cold oatmeal.
 But, is it?
 The truth is that sex is all about knowing the other person inside out and in all kinds of contexts.
 Sex with your spouse actually embraces complete mutuality and total sharing in every area of life.

 All these suggest that you have to prime the pump of passion by keeping full-fledged romance alive at the centre of your relationship.
 You can do this through date nights, candlelight dinners, and generous amounts of heart-to-heart conversation.
 This is a truth that our X-rated society rarely recognises and hardly ever acknowledges: the flames of truly enjoyable and meaningful sex derive their heat not from wanton sensuality but from the gentle, human touch of tender romantic love that is played out in your daily interactions.